 A. Multiple sets of clothes – I carry three sets of shorts, socks and jerseys.
 Within a three day cycle I can be sure to get the opportunity to wash and dry any items.
 So every night I always wash out my cycling kit despite having reserves.
 In a hot climate drying is usually very quick with polyester and lycra.

 C. Proper washes! – I do this on days off or when I might want to wash, in addition, a towel, sleeping bag liner and casual wear.
 In this case I find a washing machine.
 (Also it washes my cycling kit properly!)
-These can be found on some campsites, at hotels or nearby launderettes.
+These can be found on some campsites, hotels, hostels or nearby launderettes.
 Here you can buy the washing powder and also get to tumble-dry your clothes.
 This is a typical ‘rest day’ job.

 B. Lock the Tent – I carry a small padlock to lock the tabs on the zip to the tent entrance.
 It stops opportunists reaching into the tent and quickly stealing items when you are away from the tent.
 Obviously a determined thief can enter a tent with a knife but anything that is a deterrent will help.
 If on your travels you stay in a hostel then often your allocated locker will have a hasp and clasp for a padlock.
 The padlock doesn’t need to be more than lightweight.